 - In fact, inmates were held here from 1919 up until 2004 when it was abandoned!

-As you can see, there has been virtually no effort to renovate the building and it remains completely intact with how it was left in 2004.
+As you can see, virtually no effort has been made to renovate the building and it remains completely intact with how it was left in 2004.
 It’s a pretty creepy place to walk around, that’s for sure!

 Overall, Tallinn is a unique city that stands out amongst some of the other capital cities in Eastern Europe.
 It’s a 2-3 hour ferry ride to Helsinki, Finland; a 6-8 hour bus to St.Petersburg, Russia; and a 4-5 hour bus to Riga, Latvia.
 Nice hostels can be found for 9 or 10 Euros and the food is relatively cheap as well!
 So definitely get there soon, before it becomes too touristy!